vasilis-lts/my-website/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Examples

+A real-time chat application with WebSockets
+A full-fledged single-page application (SPA) using a front-end framework such as React or Vue.js A map-based application that shows markers and popups on an interactive map A machine learning application that uses a JavaScript library such as TensorFlow.js A virtual reality application using Three.js or A-Frame A voice-controlled application using the Web Speech API A real-time collaborative text editor using operational transformations A game with physics simulation using a JavaScript library such as Matter.js A Progressive Web App (PWA) that can be installed on a user's device and work offline A browser extension that adds functionality to a website or enhances the user experience.
+These projects will showcase your skills in advanced JavaScript concepts, such as real-time communication, front-end frameworks, web APIs, and browser extensions.